EEOB-BioData/BCB546X-R/_episodes/07-data-visualization.md

 > never expected to see." --- John Tukey

 Notice the missing diversity estimates in the middle of this plot.
-What’s going on in this region? ggplot2’s strength is that it makes answering these types of questions with exploratory data analysis techniques effortless.
-We simply need to map a possible confounder or explanatory variable to another aesthetic and see if this reveals any unexpected patterns.
+What’s going on in this region?
+We can explore this question easily in ggplot by mapping a possible confounder or explanatory variable to another aesthetic.
 In this case, let’s map the color aesthetic of our point geometric objects to the column cent, which indicates whether the window falls in the centromeric region of this chromosome

 ~~~